Julia Hoffman: 1970 Parallel Time

 After Angelique's eventual defeat, Inspector Hamilton and Barnabas searched for Julia, but the doctor, overcome with weariness, had fallen asleep and did not hear their calls to her.
 Julia was rescued from the locked room when Roxanne used her psychic powers to locate her.
 Julia almost immediately went to Inspector Hamilton's office to be deposed, and later returned to Loomis House with Quentin, who had been arrested again and finally cleared of charges.
-Julia and Barnabas attempted to rescue Maggie, who had been captured by Timothy Stokes.
+Julia and Barnabas attempted to rescue Quentin's wife Maggie Evans Collins, who had been captured by Timothy Stokes.
 They reached Angelique's room, and Julia began to smell smoke.
 Realizing that Collinwood was on fire, they attempted to flee, but found themselves trapped in the room by a wall of flames.
 Roxanne, unable to enter because of the fire, was separated from the duo as the time warp occurred again and returned Barnabas and Julia to the mainstream timeline.